lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 1. Copy your edited `config.ini` file to the root of the SD card.
 The SD card capacity should be less than or equal to 8GB and formatted as FAT32
 2. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT (or power cycle your printer)
-3. The TFT configuration will update from the configuration file on reboot
+3. The TFT's configuration will update from the configuration file on reboot
 4. The `config.ini` file will be renamed to `config.ini.CUR` after updating the configuration

 ## Hard Reset